jeffschwartz/react-typescript-quickstart/README.md

 # A React/TypeScript Quickstart

-Supports project development using React, NPM, TypeScript, ESLint and Webpack.
+Supports project development using React, NPM, TypeScript, TSLint and Webpack.

 ## CLI